ausminternet/blogprint/readme.md

   - Catgeories
   - Authors

-If the archive is opened withput any arguments, it will list all articles seperated by year without the text.
+If the archive is opened without any arguments, it will list all articles seperated by year without the text.

 There is also a main menu which will show all visible first-level-pages and their visible children (except children for 'posts' - which is not visible on default) to add additional pages to the blog.